JAMelendezD/TreeofLife/README.md

   <img width="500" src="images/tree.png">
 </p>

-To use the larger database 4 millions species (takes 5 seconds to load in memory) use as follows
+To use the larger database 4.5 million species (takes 5 seconds to load in memory) use as follows

 ```
 python species.py --database ott